The Effect of Punitive Damages Exclusions on Motor Carriers and Truckers

 Effect of the MCS-90 Endorsements on Punitive Damages Exclusions

 As I described more thoroughly in a recent post, an MCS-90 Endorsement is a motor carrier’s proof that it has met the minimum financial requirements set by Congress.
 For motor carriers who obtain insurance to meet the minimum financial requirements, the insurer becomes obligated to pay for public liability that results from any negligent operation, maintenance, or use of any motor vehicle by the motor carrier or its driver, according to the terms of the endorsement.
-The insurer’s obligation to pay is very broad and is not limited by any exclusions in the insurance policy it issues to the motor carrier, including punitive damages exclusions.
+The insurer’s obligation to pay is very broad and is not limited by any exclusions in the insurance policy it issues to the motor carrier, possibly including punitive damages exclusions.

-The practical effect is this: Even though punitive damages may be excluded in an insurance policy, if a motor carrier or its driver is found liable for wanton conduct and punitive damages are awarded to a plaintiff, the insurance company (per the terms of the MCS-90 endorsement) will be obligated to pay the punitive damages award.
+The practical effect is this: Even though punitive damages may be excluded in an insurance policy, if a motor carrier or its driver is found liable for wanton conduct and punitive damages are awarded to a plaintiff, the insurance company (per the terms of the MCS-90 endorsement) may be obligated to pay the punitive damages award.
 But it then has the right to seek reimbursement from its insured.
 Whether the motor carrier and/or driver will have the assets to reimburse the insurance company is an entirely different matter.
 Regardless, the injured member of the public will not be left without an avenue to be compensated for her injuries.

 Need to fill some gaps about your knowledge of trucking regulations, common compliance problems, and post-accident evidence preservation?
 Buy my e-book A Trucking Litigation Primer on Amazon.